 While in law school, John received the Outstanding Senior Appellate Advocacy Award, the Texas Intellectual Property Law Journal Best Note Award, the Dean’s Achievement Award in Evidence, and numerous advocacy awards.
 Additionally, he has authored several articles on the subject of patent law.

 - Canyon Ridge Resorts.
 Represented plaintiffs Canyon Ridge Resorts, Singing Sisters Falls, and Scenic Land Company in a complex commercial case involving breach of contract and tort actions against investment bank Sterne Agee & Leach.
-After a 6-week trial, the jury awarded over $20 million in compensatory damages and $11 million in punitive damages in the longest trial in county history and the largest verdict in county history.
+After a 6-week trial, the jury awarded eight figures in compensatory damages and eight figures in punitive damages in the longest trial in county history and the largest verdict in county history.

 - Ericsson/D-Link.
 Represented Ericsson in its patent infringement action against Intel, Acer, Dell, Gateway, Toshiba, Netgear, and D-Link involving 802.11n wireless technology.
-In mid-2013, a jury awarded over $10 million to Ericsson for the defendants’ infringement of Ericsson’s patented technology.
+In mid-2013, a jury awarded eight figures to Ericsson for the defendants’ infringement of Ericsson’s patented technology.

 - Ericsson/Samsung.
 Represented Ericsson in its 2013 patent infringement dispute against Samsung comprising two ITC actions and two district court actions.
 After two ITC trials in Fall 2013 (one offensive and on defensive), involving standard essential and implementation patents related to LTE, WCDMA, GSM/GPRS/EDGE, and 802.11 wireless technology, the case settled favorably on the eve of the date for the ITC to release its initial determination.
 Also represented Ericsson and Sony Ericsson in a 2007 dispute against Samsung involving more than 50 standard essential GSM and WCDMA cellular patents.
 The litigation included simultaneous proceedings pending in the Eastern District of Texas, the International Trade Commission, and numerous European courts.
 This global litigation was settled on terms favorable to Ericsson on the eve of the first ITC hearing.